Set Up the Uyuni for Retail Environment

 To set up the Uyuni for Retail environment, you will need to have already installed and configured:

-• Uyuni for Retail Server
+• Uyuni Server

 • one or more Uyuni build hosts